Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 3. Click ***Author and deploy***
 3. Stop MLPipeline:
     1. Click **MLPipeline** in the "Pipelines" list,
-    2. Start the pipeline by setting the value "isPaused" to "true"
+    2. Start the pipeline by setting the value "isPause
+    3.  d" to "true"
     ```
     "isPaused": true
     ```